The Dark Knight: Filming in Chicago

 Navy Pier, along the shore of Lake Michigan, served as Gotham Harbor in a climactic ferry scene.
 Scouts spent over a month searching for suitable vessels but were unsuccessful, so construction coordinator Joe Ondrejko and his team built ferry facades atop barges.
 The entire sequence was filmed in one day and involved 800 extras, who were moved through makeup and clothing departments in shifts.
 Exterior footage of the Gotham Prewitt Building, the site of Batman's and the Joker's final confrontation, was filmed at the in-construction Trump International Hotel and Tower.
 The owners refused permission to film a stunt in which Batman suspends a SWAT team from the building, so this was filmed from the fortieth floor of a separate building site.
 A former Brach's candy factory on Cicero Avenue scheduled for demolition was used to film the Gotham General Hospital explosion in August 2007.
 Filming in Chicago concluded on September 1, ending with scenes of Wayne driving and crashing his car, before the production returned to England.

 The Dark Knight includes Chicago locations such as Lake Michigan, which doubled as the Caribbean Sea where Wayne boards a seaplane; Richard J. Daley Center (Wayne Enterprises exteriors and a courtroom); The Berghoff restaurant (GCPD arresting mobsters); Twin Anchors restaurant; the Sound Bar; McCormick Place (Wayne Enterprises interiors); and Chicago Theatre.
 330 North Wabash served as offices used by Dent, mayor Garcia, and commissioner Loeb; and its thirteenth floor appears as Wayne Enterprises' boardroom; Pfister enhanced its large, panoramic windows and natural light with an 80 ft glass table and reflective bulbs.
 A Randolph Street parking garage is where Batman captures Scarecrow and Batman impersonators.
-Christopher wanted several Rottweiler dogs in the scene but locating a dog-handler willing to simultaneously manage several dogs was difficult.
+Nolan wanted several Rottweiler dogs in the scene but locating a dog-handler willing to simultaneously manage several dogs was difficult.
 A scene of Batman surveying the city from a rooftop edge was filmed atop Willis Tower, Chicago's tallest building.
 Stuntman Buster Reeves was due to double as Batman, but Bale persuaded the filmmakers to let him perform the scene himself.
 The thirteen weeks of filming in Chicago was estimated to have generated $45 million for the city's economy and thousands of local jobs.